mastersuleman/ProfCDTracker/README.md

 Alerts with yellow text in the middle of the screen and a soft Ready Check chime.

-Command /profcd shows the current status any time
+Command /profcd shows the current status any time.